kylebarrow/chibi/README.md

 ```

 #### $(selector).on(event, listener, clear)
-*Adds an event listener to the selector, optionally clears the event listener.*
+*Adds an event listener to the selector, optionally clears the event listener (depreciated, use .off to clear events).*

 **on** adds an event listener to the selector.
 There is no need to use the HTML event format ('on' + event) as Chibi will automatically prefix the event as required. **on** also supports passing `window` and `document` as the selector.